Industrial Engineering, BS

-Concepts in strengths of materials, stress, strain; deformation under load, direct, sheer, and combined stresses concentrations, bending stresses and torsional sheer stresses, deflection in beams and shafts; columns, and pressure vessels.
+Concepts in strength of materials, stress, strain; deformation under load, direct, shear, and combined stresses; stress concentrations, bending stresses and torsional shear stresses, deflection in beams and shafts; columns, and pressure vessels.

-Introduction to metal and non-metallic manufacturing processes; casting, forgoing, rolling, extrusion, sheet metal forming, cutting tools turing and milling operations, abrasive machining, welding and joining, powder compaction, molding, forming of plastics, surface treatment, human factors and safety.
+Introduction to metal and non-metallic manufacturing processes; casting, forging, rolling, extrusion, sheet metal forming, cutting tools turning and milling operations, abrasive machining, welding and joining, powder compaction, molding, forming of plastics, surface treatment, human factors and safety.

 Prerequisite: MATH 2414.

 The principles of the life sciences, engineering, and mathematics are applied to the investigation of existing and proposed socio-technical systems.
 Methods for the reduction of fatigue and human error are taught.
 Various fields of human factors and the fundamental concepts of the discipline are introduced.
 This course provides the basics of human perceptual, cognitive, and motor abilities relevant to human factors.
 This course also offers class project opportunities gain experience using human factors knowledge in actual applied settings.
 Offered: Fall and Spring.